 There’s also a farm called Bøn right next to the village.
 The farm almost certainly preceded the development of the village.
 An important resource for genealogists is the compendium of farm names and etymologies produced a century ago by Oluf Rygh.
 It’s a mammoth 19-volume publication called Norske Gaardnavne (Norwegian Farm Names).
 Bøn is listed as Farm No. 138 in Eidsvoll, Akershus.
 It’s an ancient farm, with references going back as far as 1335.

 The group sheet below shows the ancestral family in question.
 They are the ones who adopted the Bonn (or Bohn) name when they immigrated.
 Ole Larsen Bohn (1820-1902) and Dorthea Olsdatter Dalum (1819-1893) had 7 children.
 The oldest, Martha, died at age 15.
 Of the remaining 6, four immigrated to America.
 Two daughters, Maren and Olava, married locally and remained in Norway.
-(See my blog post of August 7 for additional detail.)
+(See the blog post here for additional detail.)